mongodb/docs/source/includes/list-table-cluster-advanced-configuration-options-response.rst

        perform server-side executions of JavaScript.
 When ``false``, the cluster disables execution of those operations.

-       This option corresponds to the
-       :setting:`security.javascriptEnabled` :binary:`~bin.mongod`
-       configuration file option.
+       - If your cluster runs a MongoDB version less than 4.4, this option corresponds to modifying the :setting:`security.javascriptEnabled` configuration file option for each :binary:`~bin.mongod` in the cluster.

+       - If your cluster runs MongoDB version 4.4 or greater, this option corresponds to  modifying the :setting:`security.javascriptEnabled` configuration file option for each :binary:`~bin.mongod` and :binary:`~bin.mongos` in the cluster.

    * - ``minimumEnabledTlsProtocol``
      - string